-We encourage pig producers to adopt our RSPCA welfare standards for pigs, which have been developed to ensure that higher standards of welfare are met at all stages of the animals' lives.
+We encourage pig producers to adopt our RSPCA welfare standards for pigs, which we've developed to ensure higher standards of welfare at all stages of the pigs' lives.
+For example:

-- We do not permit the use of farrowing crates.
-Equipment that has the potential to confine the sow for farrowing must not be present.
+- No farrowing crates: we don't permit the use of farrowing crates.
+There should be no equipment that has the potential to confine the sow for farrowing.

-- Teeth clipping, nose ringing and tail docking are not permitted except in exceptional circumstances.
-Even then, the herd veterinary surgeon and the farmer must write in to the RSPCA, setting out what other measures have been taken to avoid carrying out these practices.
-In addition, certain other standards must be met before permission will be granted.
+- No teeth clipping, nose ringing and tail docking: these aren't permitted except in exceptional circumstances.
+Even then, the herd vet and farmer must write to the RSPCA, setting out what other measures have been taken to avoid carrying out these practices.
+Certain other standards must also be met before permission will be granted.

-Our scientific staff represent the RSPCA on a number of government and industry committees, including the Pig Health and Welfare Council.
-We were also invited to participate in a series of workshops on the issue of piglet castration, which were part of a large EU project.
+Our scientific staff represent us on a number of government and industry committees, including the Pig Health and Welfare Council.
+We were also invited to take part in a series of workshops on the issue of piglet castration.

-Visit our research projects page for further details of our animal welfare research.
+Visit our research projects page to find out more about our animal welfare research.

-If you're concerned about pig welfare, you may like to know more about how you can help.
+If you're concerned about pig welfare, learn more about how you can help.